EVERYTHING YOU NEED TO KNOW ABOUT THE PILGRIMAGE

 THE WALK

 The pace of the walk is fairly standard and moves at a reasonable speed of 18 min/mile.
-That’s somewhere between the slower speed of a Procession, and the faster speed of a brisk walk for exercise – about the pace that you would walk across a parking lot.
+That’s somewhere in between the slower pace of a Procession, and the faster speed of a brisk walk for exercise – about the pace that you would walk across a parking lot.
 The pace does change slightly according to the terrain (pavement vs gravel, hills vs flat).

 Approximately each hour, there is a 10 to 15 minute break for pilgrims to rest, refill their water bottles and use the portable restrooms (see the Assistance section below).
 If you’re curious as to when the next break is, you can always ask your Chapter Leader.